 Fig 3 & 4: Community Saving and Loaning Groups during their weekly meetings counting funds and doing their transactions.

 The project is developed as a carbon offset project by the Swiss non-profit foundation myclimate (Zurich, Switzerland) and is coordinated and implemented by the Kenyan Tembea Youth Centre for Sustainable Development (Ugunja, Kenya).
 The project is financed through the mechanism of carbon credits and will be certified under the Gold Standard Foundation.
-Project implementation started in October 2010 with the construction of the first efficient cook stove.
+The first crediting period started from 01/01/2011-31/12/2017 and the second crediting period is anticipated to start from 01/01/2018 to 31/12/2024.

 Energy Efficient Cookstoves for Siaya Communities – Project Set-Up